allenai/scifact/doc/training.md

 ## Training on FEVER + SciFact Dataset
 Simply train the model using the Fever script and then using the SciFact script.
-When using the SciFact script, chagne the `--model` argument to the saved weights produced by the fever script.
+When using the SciFact script, change the `--model` argument to the saved weights produced by the fever script.

 ## Training on Snopes Dataset